 In addition, the experiments showed that fully splitting all affixes is counter-productive, in that it produces too long sequences of sub-words, and the translation quality grows worse.
 The best results were achieved with only compound splitting plus splitting postfixes from the end of a word, as well as leaving up to 5000 of the most frequently encountered words unsegmented.

 Obtained improvements in translation quality from PRPE pre-processing were not particularly large, in some cases falling below a commonly used threshold for statistical significance, which might be a signal that the approach of autonomous (without using syntactic and semantic context) pre-processing to do sub-word segmentation might be near its limits for potential improvements.

+Experiments with named-entity-specific segmentation show promise, however more advanced named-entity recognition seems to be a key necessity to benefit from this approach.

 Acknowledgements